 The World Health Organization estimates that tens of millions of people in the world are in need of a wheelchair and cannot afford one.
 Our goal is to deliver wheelchairs to children, teens and adults that lack mobility due to disease, accident, war or advanced age.
 These people and their families will have their lives instantly changed, being able to go to school, work, worship, or just outside for the first time in years, or ever.
 A wheelchair means Hope, Mobility and Freedom.

-The Rotary Club of Boulder City donated enough funds to purchase 28 wheelchairs, so with the matching funds provided by the Wheelchair Foundation, a total of 56 chairs will be delivered to those who need them in May, 2012.
+The Rotary Club of Boulder City donated enough funds to purchase 28 wheelchairs, so with the matching funds provided by the Wheelchair Foundation, a total of 56 chairs will be delivered to those who need them.

 Together, Rotary and the Wheelchair Foundation have changed hundreds of thousands of lives with the gift of mobility.